Skip to content

 # etc

-The helm test would exit with an error, with the daemonset pods outputting the following:
+The helm test exits with an error, and the daemonset pods output the following:

 kubectl logs observability-v2-otel-daemonset-agent-mvqsn